plausible/website/_posts/2020-06-18-how-to-pay-your-rent-with-your-open-source-project.md

 ## Find what works best for your situation and your project

 Explore the different options and different examples in this post.
-The list of funding methods above doesn't mean that you have to choose and sticky to one business model only.
+The list of funding methods above doesn't mean that you have to choose and stick to one business model only.

 Ghost is a good example of a project that started with a crowdfunding campaign, later they introduced subscriptions to a premium hosted solution and now also accept donations from those who use the self-hosted version but are happy to contribute to keeping the project sustainable and the development ongoing.